 - Most Wanted: A deathmatch with an interesting ruleset.
 As you climb the leaderboard, other players get more points for killing you.
-So it’s not about how many kills you get, it’s about who you kill.
+It’s not about how many kills you get, it’s about who you kill.

-- Make it Count: Red Dead Online‘s version of battle royale drops 16 or 32 players in a playable area that shrinks over time (sound familiar?).
+- Make it Count: Red Dead Online‘s version of a battle royale drops 16 or 32 players in a playable area that shrinks over time.
 Armed with only a bow or throwing knives, the goal is to be the last outlaw standing.
-But you have limited ammunition, so you have to use it wisely.
+You have limited ammunition, so you have to use it wisely.